Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Quasilinear symmetric hyperbolic Fuchsian systems

-In the ``smooth case'' $q=\infty$, observe that we do \textit{not} make any assumption about the dependence of the constant $C$ in \Conditionref{cond:functionoperatorsNN2} on $q$.
-Moreover, while we formally restrict $s_0$ to be the same for all $q$ in this case in \Defref{def:functionoperators2}, this is not actually a restriction since $s_0$ is only a bound on the $L^\infty$-norm.
-In several situations in our discussion in this paper, the ``source'' exponent $\mu$ and the differentiability index $q$ are clear from the context.
-Then we say that a \keyword{function operator $w\mapsto F(w)$ is $o(1)$} if there exists an exponent $\nu>0$ such that $F$ is a $(\mu,\nu,\infty)$-operator.
+In the ``smooth case'' $q=\infty$, we do \textit{not} make any assumption about the dependence of the constant $C_q$ in \Conditionref{cond:functionoperatorsNN2} on $q$.
+Moreover, while we formally restrict $s_0$ to be the same for all $q$ in this case in \Defref{def:functionoperatorsNN}, this is not actually a restriction since $s_0$ is only a bound on the $L^\infty$-norm.
+In practice, the ``source'' exponent $\mu$ and the differentiability index $q$ are often clear from the context.
+Then we use the following simplified terminology: A \keyword{function operator $w\mapsto F(w)$ is $o(1)$} if there exists an exponent $\nu>0$ such that $F$ is a $(\mu,\nu, + \infty)$-operator.

 Let us finally discuss a particularly important family of function operators which are induced by special functions $g$.
 First suppose that $m=1$ and that the function $g(t,x,u)$ is a polynomial with respect to the third argument where each coefficient function is of the type $(0,\delta]\times T^n\rightarrow\R$ in $X_{\delta,\nu,\infty}$ for some exponent scalar $\nu$.
-The induced function operator $w\mapsto g(w)$ is called a \keyword{scalar polynomial function operator}.
+The induced function operator $w\mapsto g(w)$ given by $g(w)(t,x):=g(t,x,w(t,x))$ is called a \keyword{scalar polynomial function operator}.
 If $m>1$ and each component of $g$ induces a scalar polynomial function operator, then the induced function operator is called \keyword{vector (or matrix) polynomial function operator}.
 Next suppose that $h_0$ is a scalar-valued function in $X_{\delta,\eta,\infty}$ for some scalar exponent $\eta$ such that $1/h_0\in X_{\delta,-\eta,\infty}$.
-Let $w\mapsto g_1(w)$ and $w\mapsto g_2(w)$ be two scalar polynomial function operators and assume that $w\mapsto g_2(w)$ is a $(\mu,\zeta,\infty)$-operator for a scalar exponent $\zeta>0$.
-Then, the operator

-is called a \keyword{scalar rational function operator}.
+Let $w\mapsto g_1(w)$ and $w\mapsto g_2(w)$ be two scalar polynomial function operators and assume that $w\mapsto g_2(w)$ is a $(\mu,\zeta, + \infty)$-operator for a scalar exponent $\zeta>0$.
+Then, the operator \be w\mapsto h(w):={g_1(w)}/{ ((1+g_2(w)) h_0)} \ee is called a \keyword{scalar rational function operator}.
 Analogously we define \keyword{vector (or matrix) rational function operators}.
 Finally let us consider any constant $\gamma\in\R$ and set $g(t,x,u)=(1+u)^\gamma$.
-In this paper, we refer to the induced function operator of this function as well as to any polynomial and rational function operator as a \keyword{special function operator} .
-It turns out that this class covers all function operators which appear in this paper.
+In this paper, we use the term \keyword{special function operator} to collectively refer to function operator induced by this function as well as to any polynomial and rational function operator.
+It turns out that this class of function operators covers all function operators in this paper.